Theforbidden1ne/PyQtGameManager/README.md

 2. Run the build script

     - MAJOR WARNING: Doing this may break your packages, i did it and its fine but results may vary.
+    - Note: If you are on windows and have an MS-Store or vscode installation of python, you may be able to build with the `linux` build script

     `python3 buildClientWindows.py`
     or